Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers

-The study by \citet{FPB+21} presents a specialized optimization model for an electrolyzer.
-This model informs an \ac{RTO} controller that aims to minimize hydrogen production costs by adapting to fluctuating electricity prices and photovoltaic inflow \cite{FPB+21}.
-However, the study uses deterministic forecasts, which raises questions about the appropriateness of the method in dealing with forecast uncertainties \cite{FPB+21}.
-Furthermore, \citet{FPB+21} describe their approach as "model predictive control", while \citet{Sko23} highlights the limitations of single-layer optimization in dealing with uncertainty, as the uncertainty must be quantified a-priori \cite{Sko23}.
+\citet{FPB+21} presented a specialized optimization model for an electrolyzer.
+Through experimental analysis of an electrolyzer, detailed linearized models were created to capture the electrolyzer's conversion efficiency and thermal dynamics \cite{FPB+21}.
+This model informs an \ac{RTO} controller that aims to minimize hydrogen production costs by adapting to fluctuating electricity prices and photovoltaic inflow.
+However, the study by \citet{FPB+21} uses deterministic forecasts, which raises questions about the appropriateness of the method in dealing with forecast uncertainties.
+Furthermore, \citet{FPB+21} describe their approach as "model predictive control", while \citet{Sko23} highlights the limitations of single-layer optimization in dealing with uncertainty, as the uncertainty must be quantified a-priori.

-The methods proposed by \citet{ALY21} and \citet{ARA+20} both address the management and optimization of systems of flexible energy resources, yet they primarily focus on long-term planning strategies without incorporating \ac{RTO}. \citet{ALY21} present a framework that leverages Markowitz portfolio risk theory to manage uncertainties, it falls short in addressing the need for real-time control to respond effectively to rapid fluctuations in \ac{RE} sources.
-Similarly, the method presented by \citet{ARA+20} for optimizing flexible generation within smart grids relies on linear and non-linear programming for unit commitment and scheduling, yet remains limited to static, \ac{SWO} without considering the adaptability required for short-term variations.
+\citet{ALY21} introduced an optimization approach for a multi-energy system.
+Initially, the approach focuses on data management via clustering and scenario reduction to mitigate uncertainties.
+Subsequently, it employs multi-objective optimization to balance investment and operating costs.
+The integration of the Markowitz portfolio risk theory allows for managing operational uncertainties.
+As the approach primarily emphasizes long-term planning and cost optimization, it lacks consideration for real-time resource control to effectively respond to fluctuations, a crucial aspect addressed by \ac{RTO}.
+Moreover, the hourly resolution used for renewable energy sources proves inadequate in capturing their fluctuations, thus rendering the system not capable of reacting to short-term variations.

-The study by \citet{YLS+22} uses an approach to optimize electrolyzers that aims to increase the profitability of hydrogen production using solar and grid electricity.
-It incorporates factors such as solar energy availability and electricity prices in its long-term, \ac{SWO} strategy.
-However, it disregards the need for \ac{RTO} to address short-term fluctuations in \ac{RE} sources.
+Similar to \citet{ALY21}, \citet{ARA+20} presented a method for the optimization of flexible generation within a smart grid.
+The method employs linear and non-linear optimization models for solving unit commitment and smart grid scheduling problems, respectively.
+However, the method of \citet{ARA+20} does not consider \ac{RTO}, which would be required for the adaptability to short-term variations, but is limited to static, \ac{SWO}.